learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/19-understanding-psychological-measurement.md

 ## References {#References-257pt}

 1. Costa, P. T., Jr., & McCrae, R. R. (1992).
-Normal personality assessment in clinical practice: The NEO Personality Inventory. __Psychological Assessment, 4__, 5–13.
+Normal personality assessment in clinical practice: The NEO Personality Inventory. _Psychological Assessment, 4_, 5–13.
-2. Rosenberg, M. (1965). __Society and the adolescent self-image.__ Princeton, NJ: Princeton University Press
+2. Rosenberg, M. (1965). _Society and the adolescent self-image_.
+Princeton, NJ: Princeton University Press
 3. Bandura, A., Ross, D., & Ross, S. A. (1961).
-Transmission of aggression through imitation of aggressive models. __Journal of Abnormal and Social Psychology, 63__, 575–582.
+Transmission of aggression through imitation of aggressive models. _Journal of Abnormal and Social Psychology, 63_, 575–582.
 4. Holmes, T. H., & Rahe, R. H. (1967).
-The Social Readjustment Rating Scale. __Journal of Psychosomatic Research, 11__(2), 213-218.
+The Social Readjustment Rating Scale. _Journal of Psychosomatic Research, 11_(2), 213-218.
 5. Delongis, A., Coyne, J. C., Dakof, G., Folkman, S., & Lazarus, R. S. (1982).
-Relationships of daily hassles, uplifts, and major life events to health status. __Health Psychology, 1__(2), 119-136.
+Relationships of daily hassles, uplifts, and major life events to health status. _Health Psychology, 1_(2), 119-136.
 6. Cohen, S., Kamarck, T., & Mermelstein, R. (1983).
-A global measure of perceived stress. __Journal of Health and Social Behavior, 24,__ 386-396.
+A global measure of perceived stress. _Journal of Health and Social Behavior, 24_, 386-396.
 7. Segerstrom, S. E., & Miller, G. E. (2004).
-Psychological stress and the human immune system: A meta-analytic study of 30 years of inquiry. __Psychological Bulletin, 130__, 601–630.
+Psychological stress and the human immune system: A meta-analytic study of 30 years of inquiry. _Psychological Bulletin, 130_, 601–630.
 8. Stevens, S. S. (1946).
-On the theory of scales of measurement. __Science, 103__, 677–680.
+On the theory of scales of measurement. _Science, 103_, 677–680.
 9. Levels of Measurement.
 Retrieved from http://wikieducator.org/Introduction\_to\_Research\_Methods\_In\_Psychology/Theories\_and\_Measurement/Levels\_of_Measurement